DOWNLOADS

 2. distinguishes between metals and semiconductors; discusses the dependence of resistance on temperature for metals and semiconductors;

-3. uses the proportionality of direct current to voltage for conductors (Ohm's law);
+3. uses the proportionality of direct current to voltage for conductors (Ohm's law); 4. uses the rated data of electrical devices for calculations;

 Magnetism.